AzureCR/azure-cli-extensions/src/acrcssc/README.rst

 - Windows-based container images aren’t supported
 - Only "OS-level" vulnerabilities will be patched.
 This includes packages in the image managed by a package manager such as “apt” and “yum”.
 Vulnerabilities at the “application level” are unable to be patched, such as compiled languages like Go, Python, NodeJS
-- PAtching is only supported in Public regions, not in Sovereign regions
+- Patching is only supported in Public regions, not in Sovereign regions

 Features
 ========
 - **Continuous Patching Workflow**: Automates the process of scanning and patching container images.
-- **Task Management**: Create, update, delete, and list continuous patch tasks in the registry.
+- **Task Management**: Create, update, delete, show, and cancel continuous patch tasks in the registry.
 - **Dry Run Mode**: Validate the configuration without making any changes.
 - **Immediate Run**: Trigger the patching workflow immediately.
+- **Run Status**: Monitor the status of the scanning and patching tasks.

 Commands
 ========